jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "Jk_wdvqpurTG"}

-It looks like our loss value is decreasing toward negative infinity until the point where the values are no longer well-represented by floating point math.
+It looks like the loss value is decreasing toward negative infinity until the point where the values are no longer well-represented by floating point math.

 At this point, we may wish to inspect the values within the loss function itself to see where the diverging loss might be coming from.

-In typical Python programs you can do this by inserting either a `print` statement or a `breakpoint` in the loss function; it might look something like this:
+In typical Python programs we can do this by inserting either a `print` statement or a `breakpoint` in the loss function.
+This may look something like this:

 ```{code-cell}
 :id: 9Klkz7qHwWia